The Crooked Treehouse

 (Buffy, Giles, Willow, Xander, Anya, Tara, Riley, Joyce, Forrest, Miller, Spike, Faith, The Mayor, Adam)

 Faith is out of her coma and out for revenge against The Scoobies.
 Or is Buffy out of her coma and out for revenge?
 It's slayer vs slayer vs everyone.
-Also, the lamest season-long villain makes an appearance: Adam.
+Also, the blandest season-long villain makes an appearance: Adam.
 Despite his awesome name, his arc is unfulfilling, so this will be the only time you see him.

 (Tropes: Body swap!, identity confusion)